0xmaximus/Galaxy-Bugbounty-Checklist/DOS/README.md

   ![image](https://user-images.githubusercontent.com/63053441/200264593-ec1cfb7c-2f1b-4c5d-9701-65d2c3e0beed.png)

   #### NOTES :
-  - Also you must check you can login in program with that long password or not!
+  - Also you must check that you can login in program with that long password or not!
 (Is that password accepted from server?)
   - Now many a times it happens that the signup page is not vulnerable to Long String Dos so you can try it while resetting your password.
   - This DoS attack falls under the Application Level DoS and not Network Level DoS so you can report it.
 In some company’s policy of Out-Of-Scope, you’ll find “Denial of Service” which means Network Level DoS and not Application Level DoS.
 If the company has stated that “Any kind of DoS” is Out-Of-Scope that means you can’t report either of them.

+### 3.2) Denial of service based on

   #### References: